HTTP5214-Winter2023/starter/standup-logs/sophia-standup-log.md

 ## Feb 8th
 Last time, I worked on starting the group trello board and getting the group together.

-Today, I'm going to work on running the boilerplate command that Stephen made for the powershell. i also worked in installing the proper things to be able to run the command on a mac computer, like installin the power shell.
+Today, I'm going to work on running the boilerplate command that Stephen made for the powershell.
+I also worked in installing the proper things to be able to run the command on a mac computer, like installin the power shell.
+Tamara was scrum master.

 Here's a list of stuff that's blocking me from moving ahead with my work:
 - getting in contact with others in the boilerplate group who are online